SNOW integration guide

 const age = Date.now() / 1000 - Number(ts) if (age > 300) return false // 5-minute replay window

-const expected = crypto .createHmac("sha256", secret) .update(`${ts}.${body}`) .digest("hex")
+const expected = crypto .createHmac("sha256", secret) .update(`${ts}.${rawBody}`) .digest("hex")

-return crypto.timingSafeEqual( Buffer.from(sig, "hex"), Buffer.from(expected, "hex"), )}Body MUST be the raw bytes (don’t JSON.parse then re-stringify).
+return sigs.some(sig => sig.length === expected.length && crypto.timingSafeEqual(Buffer.from(sig, "hex"), Buffer.from(expected, "hex")) )}Body MUST be the raw bytes (don’t JSON.parse then re-stringify).

 Events